 To address some of the limitations of Maslow's hierarchy as a theory of motivation, Clayton Alderfer proposed the ERG theory, which like Maslow's theory, describes needs as a hierarchy.
-The letters ERG define three levels of needs: Existence, Relatedness, and Growth.
-The ERG theory is based on the work of Maslow, so it has much in common but also differs in some important aspects.
+The letters ERG define three levels of needs: Existence, Relatedness, and also differs in some important aspects.